kyma-project/kyma/docs/knative-eventing-mesh/02-01-knative-eventing-mesh.md

     * Adds the `knative-eventing-injection` label to the user's Namespace.
 As a result, the Namespace controller creates the [Broker](https://knative.dev/docs/eventing/broker-trigger/) which automatically receives the `default` name.
 The Broker acts as an entry point for the events which it receives at the cluster-local endpoint it exposes.

 5. The user creates the [Trigger](https://knative.dev/docs/eventing/broker-trigger/) which references the Broker and defines the subscriber along with the conditions for filtering events.
-This way, certain subscribers receive only the events they are interested in.
+This way, subscribers receive only the events of a given type.

 For details on the Trigger specification, read [this](/components/knative-eventing-mesh/#details-event-processing-and-delivery) document.